elecfreaks/learn-en/microbitKit/iot_kit/IOT_bit_case03.md

 ### Result
 ---

-The light intensity, temperature and humidity be displayed every minute.
+The light intensity, temperature and humidity are displayed every minute.

 ## Think
 ---